MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bDraw*
+*bDraw*<br/>
- TRUE to display a frame rectangle around an embedded bar; otherwise, FALSE.
+[in] TRUE to display a frame rectangle around an embedded bar; otherwise, FALSE.
 The default value is TRUE.

 ### Remarks